 History, Culture, Significance of the London Office Space

 It is not all wars and government however which have led this London office space to its current fame.
-Also linked to this extraordinary building are iconic names such as James Bond, or more accurately M. Featuring in four Bond films – Octopussy, A View to a Kill, Licence to Kill and Skyfall, Churchill’s Former London office space is where Bond would visit M for his latest mission.
+Also linked to this extraordinary building are iconic names such as James Bond, or more accurately M. Featuring in four Bond films – Octopussy, A View to a Kill, Licence to Kill and Skyfall, Churchill’s Former London office space is where Bond would visit M for news of his latest mission.

 This resilient building, with such history and significance attached to it, may well receive a positive response regarding the planned transformations.
 Some of the former London office space, previously private areas, will be preserved and newly open to the public.
 Revealing these inspirational locations and ensuring that this building is frequently visited and enjoyed could be seen as positive change.

 Let us know your thoughts about the planned changes to such an iconic London office space in the comments below?
 Would you put it to better use?